wso2-attic/ballerina-integrator/README.md

    docker run -p 19090:9090 -v /tmp/prometheus.yml:/etc/tmp/prometheus.yml prom/prometheus
    ```

-4) Navigate to `restful-service/src/` and run the restful-service using following command
+4) Navigate to `parallel-service-orchestration/src/` and start all services using following command
    ```
-   $ballerina run restful_service/
+   $ballerina run <package_name>
    ```
+   NOTE: First start the `TravelAgency` package since it's the main orchastrator for other services(also we are going to trace from Traval Agancy service)

 5) You can access Prometheus at the following URL
    ```